facebookarchive/AsyncDisplayKit/_docs/containers-overview.md

 ---

 ##Use Nodes in Node Containers##
-For optimal performance, use ASDK's nodes within a node container.
+For optimal performance, use nodes within a node container.
 ASDK offers the following node containers

 ####For the More Curious Developer...####